-Since starting this blog I have had a few guys who write to me and ask if I would be interested in getting to know them, most of the time they are barely legal, live overseas, chicken out or lose interest after the initial “Wow a white girl spoke to me” thrill… but recently I got an email from a really sweet guy asking if I would be interested in getting to know each other… he was over 18, actually lived in Australia and didn’t seem to get distracted after three emails.
+Since starting this blog I have had a few guys who write to me and ask if I would be interested in getting to know them.
+Most of the time they are barely legal, live overseas, chicken out or lose interest after the initial thrill… but recently I got an email from a really sweet guy asking if I would be interested in getting to know each other… he was over 18, actually lived in Australia and didn’t seem to get distracted after three emails.
 Even after I took weeks to respond to emails due to my feeling sorry for myself/ sad Bridget Jones faze, he wasn’t pushy or whiny.

 So I took a risk and called him, we had a really great conversation and we made plans to meet.

 About ten minutes before our date I found myself wondering what was I doing?
 This can’t possibly go well.
 What if he’s some crazy stalker?
 What if he blows my cover?
 Or even worse… what if this works out?
 Do I write about him in the blog?

 There are about two people in my life that know about the blog and know me in person, so it’s pretty scary meeting somebody who knows about both.

 I prepared myself for all the possibilities, brushed up on my kung fu moves in case he tried to kidnap me and sell me on the black market and decided to go in with a positive attitude.